stjudecloud/docs/docs/guides/covid-19/upload-cluster.md

 When logging in to `hpc`, you are placed on a _head node_, a controlled gateway configured to allow external access to the cluster.
-This node is not meant for computation, which is done on a cluster node instead.
+This node is not meant for computation, which should be done on a cluster node instead.

 To move to a cluster node, start an interactive session.
 The cluster's workload is managed by [IBM Spectrum LSF], and even though LSF commands can